 - the (Surplus) / Deficit on provision of service was amended from a surplus of £1,390k to a deficit of £1,980k.
-This reduced the 'Total Comprehensive Income and Expenditure' surplus of £18,088k in the draft statement of accounts, published on 31 May 2019, to £14,718k, This has been adjusted to reflect a change in the treatment of income from Retained Business Rates (£2.9 million) and a late Rent Allowance Payment (£0.5 million). - the Net Asset position on the Balance sheet reduced by £172k to £45,296k.
+This reduced the 'Total Comprehensive Income and Expenditure' surplus of £18,088k in the draft statement of accounts, published on 31 May 2019, to £14,718k.
+This has been adjusted to reflect a change in the treatment of income from Retained Business Rates (£2.9 million) and a late Rent Allowance Payment (£0.5 million). - the Net Asset position on the Balance sheet reduced by £172k to £45,296k.

-Our work is ongoing, however at this stage there are no matters of which we are aware that would require modification of our audit opinion (Appendix C) or material changes to the financial statements, subject to the following outstanding matters:
+Our work is concluded and there are no matters of which we are aware that would require modification of our audit opinion (Appendix D) or material changes to the financial statements, subject to the following outstanding matters;

-- completion of audit fieldwork in the following areas expenditure, income, property, plant and equipment, debtors, creditors, Collection Fund and review of disclosures. - completion of our internal review process - receipt of management representation letter - review of the final set of financial statements - review of post-balance sheet events.
+- receipt of management representation letter - review of the final set of financial statements - review of post-balance sheet events.